nothingislost/obsidian-dynamic-highlights/README.md

 ### Installing via BRAT

-Install the BRAT plugin via the Obsidian Plugin Browser and then add the beta repository "nothingislost/obsidian-..."
+Install the BRAT plugin via the Obsidian Plugin Browser and then add the beta repository "nothingislost/obsidian-dynamic-highlights"

 ### Manually installing the plugin

+- Download the latest release from https://github.com/nothingislost/obsidian-dynamic-highlights/releases
-- Copy over `main.js`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-.../`.
+- Copy over `main.js`, ``manifest.json`, `styles.css` to your vault `VaultFolder/.obsidian/plugins/obsidian-dynamic-highlights/`.

 ### Acknowledgments
 Thanks to @chrisgrieser for the plugin idea and feedback.